 Gross profit is total revenue less total cost of revenue.
 Gross margin is gross profit expressed as a percentage of total revenue.
 Our gross margin has fluctuated historically and may continue to fluctuate from period to period based on a number of factors, including the timing and mix of the product offerings we sell as well as the geographies into which we sell, in any given period.
-Our gross margins are lower when we provide hosting services to our customers as compared to when a customer hosts our software in their self-managed private or public cloud environments.
 Our subscription gross margin may experience variability over time as we continue to invest and continue to scale our business.
-Our professional services gross margin may also experience variability from period to period due to the use of our own resources and third-party system integration partners in connection with the performance of our fixed price agreements.
+Our professional services gross margin may also experience variability from period due to the use of our own resources and third-party system integration partners in connection with the performance of our fixed price agreements.